 1. The name of the Society

 The name of the Society shall be "The Oxford University Space and Astronomy Society."

 2. The aims of the Society

-The aims of the Society are to promote and encourage an interest in astronomy, astrophysics and space science throughout the University.
+The aims of the Society are to promote and encourage an interest in astronomy, astrophysics and space science throughout the University and the Oxford area.

 3. The activities of the Society

 The activities of the Society shall consist of meetings during the University term at which talks, discussions etc. of astronomical and space science interest shall be given, and of regular observational meetings, when the Society's instruments shall be available for use by all members.
 The Society shall provide for the use of the observatory and other equipment at other times, subject to the provisions of section 6 (The use of the society's instruments other than at observational meetings).
 The Society shall also endeavour to provide opportunities for day and night visits to astronomical establishments and to provide for other such facilities as shall seem to further its objectives.

 The Society shall at all times be administered in accordance with the rules and regulations for clubs, societies and publications as laid down in the current edition of the Proctors Memorandum.

 The affairs of the society shall be managed by a committee elected from the members of the society and of the following composition: